Vorticode/solarite/docs/index.md

 ### Development Tips

-For the best development experience, use a JetBrains IDE like [WebStorm](https://www.jetbrains.com/webstorm/), [PhpStorm](https://www.jetbrains.com/phpstorm/), or [IDEA](https://www.jetbrains.com/idea/) which will automatically syntax highlight the HTML template strings.
+For the best development experience, use an IDE like [WebStorm](https://www.jetbrains.com/webstorm/) or [VS Code](https://code.visualstudio.com/) with a Lit-html extension for syntax highlighting of HTML template strings.
+Solarite's included `Solarite.d.ts` provides auto-completion and type checking for all core APIs.

 ## Performance